CiaranMoran27/pands-problem-sheet/README.md

 ### Code breakdown:

 - **Declaring  Variables**
-    - An array of 0 to 4 in steps of 1 are stored in the x variable, achieved using the numpy library.
+    - An array of 0 to 4 in steps of 1 are stored in the x variable, achieved using the np.arange() function.
     - x, x squared and x cubed arrays are stored in y, y1 and y2 variables respectively.
-    - Plot descriptors such as axis labels, legend labels, linetype, series colours and plot colour are stored in<br/>multiple variables
+    - Plot descriptors such as axis labels, legend labels, linetype, series colours and plot colour are stored in variables.

 - **customPlot function**
     - Passes the pre-declared plot variables into the of the plot function of the Matplotlib library.